HOW TO KILL A WEREWOLF

-A few times in the past week, people have asked questions such as, “If there were just one thing that I needed to know to become a great writer, what would it be?”
+A few times I’ve been asked questions such as, “If there were just one thing that I needed to know to become a great writer, what would it be?”
 Or, I might get asked, “If there were just one writing course that I should take, which one would it be?”

 I often feel that those writers are looking for a “silver bullet,” a magical weapon to kill a werewolf.